Wood End, Kingsbury, Warwickshire: Crime

 In 2009 the crime rate was 3.6 crimes per 1,000 people for the ward of Hurley and Wood End.
 During the same period the crime rate for the borough of North Warwickshire was 5 crimes per 1,000 people.
 In 2010 the figure for Hurley and Wood End had decreased to 3 crimes per 1,000 people.
 The most common type of crime is anti-social behaviour.
 In May 2011 there were 9 reports of criminal activity.
 In June 2011 there were 12 reports.
 In July 2011 there were 25 reported crimes in the village with 10 reports of anti-social behaviour and 9 reports of burglary.
 Wood End is part of the North Warwickshire West Neighbourhood Policing Team, based in Coleshill, with the station in Atherstone, which has 7 officers and 3 PCSOs.

 Health

 The village lies in the North Warwickshire NHS trust area.
-The village does not have its own doctor's surgery or pharmacy The nearest GP's surgeries can be found in Hurley.
-The George Eliot Hospital at Nuneaton is the area's local hospital.
-It has an Accident and Emergency Department.
-Out of hours GP services are also based at George Eliot.
-There is also Good Hope Hospital in Sutton Coldfield.
+The village does not have its own doctor's surgery or pharmacy.
 For the ward of Hurley and Wood End in 2001, of 3,642 inhabitants 2,409 described their health as good, 914 described their health as fairly good and 319 described their health as poor.
 In the ward there were 215 Disability living allowance claimants in 2009.